 Manually click on Google backup software on the computer and choose to run it as Administrator could help with Google Drive does not sync all files.

 Sometimes, when you had signed in to everything else Google on your computer, you don't even think about having to check to see if you are still signing in specifically to Drive on PC.
 Usually, there should be some kind of notification to tell you that you are not signing in.
-Thus, just sign in your account fix Google Drive doesn’t sync all files.
+Thus, just sign in your account fix Google Drive doesn’t sync all files and folders problem.

 Or, maybe you have multiple user accounts on a PC which have Google Drive installed (syncing for different GDrive users).
 If you switch users (as opposed to logging out of the first account), Google Drive refuses to sync when you switch back to the first user's account.
 Therefore, log off and on of each user account with GDrive installed seems to keep the GDrive syncing operational.